mrevanishere/2022-New-Grad-Software/README.md

 * Postings separated into `Postings I applied to` and `Postings I didn't apply to`

 ### FAQ

 #### Is this repo up to date?
-* I will try to update it once a day with relevant postings
+* I will try to update it once a day with companies that open up their new grad applications
 #### Where do I search for job postings?
 * LinkedIn search bar with `software grad` and `Past 24 hours` filters
 * Some companies post on Indeed/Canvas only
 * Small companies that pay well may have postings on Angel

+# Postings
-# Postings I applied to
+I applied to

 | Company Name              | Location                         | Notes                                                        |
 | ------------------------- | -------------------------------- | ------------------------------------------------------------ |